Instacart Business Model | How Instacart Works?

 Costco, Kroger, and over 165 small and large scale businesses have partnered with Instacart to integrate its service within their platform/website.
 The revenue is generated in the forms of per-order-profits and commissions (if stated in the contract) per order fulfilled by Instacart for every partner platform.

-The major sources of costs of Instacart includes:
+The major sources of expenses of Instacart are:

 Technological Set-Up Running Costs